OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 -  You must have a working account for `AWS <http://aws.amazon.com/>`__ and signup for EC2 and S3 services.

--  The `aws-sdk ruby gem <https://github.com/aws/aws-sdk-ruby>`__ needs to be installed.
-This gem is automatically installed as part of the `installation process <ruby_runtime>`__.
-In case you need to deploy it manually, please take into account that v2 of the gem only works for ruby versions > 1.9.
+-  The `aws-sdk ruby gem <https://github.com/aws/aws-sdk-ruby>`__ needs to be installed, version 1.66.
+This gem is automatically installed as part of the :ref:`installation process <ruby_runtime>`.

 OpenNebula Configuration
 ================================================================================